adityachakra16/curated/README.md

 Curators are rewarded for curating a grant based on their streak and the total streak of all curators that have curated that grant.
 For example, if there are 50 curators for a grant and all of them have a streak of 5, they will all get an equal share of the rewards for that grant.
 However, if one person has a streak of 10, their reward share will be calculated as follows:

-### **6. Verifiability**

-We store all the curations for each grant on ipfs.
-Storing it on IPFS makes it immutable, hence can be used anytime to verify the curations.
-We send the ipfs link when individual grant result API is called.

 ```shell
 reward = 10 / (5 * 49 + 10 * 1)
 ```